 - Nice Guy: He is in fact a calm, jovial and level-headed individual that sometimes came off as being entirely carefree.

-- Shock and Awe: Able to use Thunder Jutsus Not surprising considering he's from the Hidden Cloud Village.
+- Shock and Awe: He's able to use Thunder Jutsus.
+Not surprising considering he's from the Hidden Cloud Village.

 Mui's son whom he had sacrificed in order to open the Box of Enlightenment to ask for a wish.

 - And I Must Scream: Was completely conscious within the box stating it was nothing more then an endless void.